 Finance: Enrollment in the finance minor is open to business and non-business students.
 Program objectives include: 1) To provide the tools for financial decision making, including time value of money techniques, asset valuation, and capital budgeting analysis.
 2) To develop in students an analytical perspective in problem solving.
 3) To provide flexibility to design one’s own program through choice of electives.

 International Business: Develop skills and knowledge necessary for a career in international business by focusing on coursework for your own particular interest in modern languages, political science, geography, history, and economics.
-Click here for the International Business minor worksheet.
+Click here for the most recent International Business minor worksheet.

 Business Certificate: The Business Certificate is for non-business majors who want an overview of business concepts in order to enhance their future career success, but do not want to pursue a full 30-credit business minor.
 The goal of the certificate is to enable non-business students to learn how to apply fundamental concepts in economics, accounting, finance, management and marketing to solve basic business problems.
 The certificate consists of a total of 18 credits (5 required courses and 1 elective) plus an assessment test.
 It is not available to business majors or to students pursuing a business administration minor.

 The Business Certificate consists of five required courses that introduce students to basic concepts in economics, business, accounting, finance, management and marketing, plus one elective.

 Entrepreneurship Certificate: The Entrepreneurship Certificate provides non-business majors with an overview of the business startup process in order to prepare them to start their own businesses or non-profit organizations.
 The certificate consists of a total of 15 credits (3 required courses and 2 electives).

 Click here for the Minors & Certificates informational handout (PDF)

 Click here for: Minors & Certificates Info (online)